vinsan/pcpc/README.md

 - _pi_ compute in parallel an approximation of PI.
 - _wordscount_ compute the frequency of words in a set of files.
 -------------------------------------------------------------------------------------------------

+## Homework Evaluation Criteria

+Homeworks are evaluated on a range of 30 total points.
+The final score is diveded in four level:

+- **A** [30-28]
+- **B** [27-25]
+- **C** [24-22]
+- **D** [21-18]

+#### Points

+- **Correctness**.
+0 to 15 points.
+Measures the group's commitment to develop a solution that is compliant with the problem requirement (obviously!).
+But also solution that solve part of the problem can be evaluated, if it is clear that only minor part of the problem are not correctly solved.
+- **Style**.
+0 to 10 points.
+Measures the group's commitment to develop a solution styling it and exploiting all features of TomP2P and Java 7 or greater, paying attention to use arguments of the fundamental part and DHT.
+- **Innovation**.
+0 to 5 points.
+Measures the group's commitment to develop additional features to provide application that are more similar to real ones.
+- **Lateness**.
+The total score is decreased by 5% each day, until a 40% eight days or more late.
+The homework _must_ be subitted for review 8 days before the exam date.

 ## Update Execute benchmark!